Quick-Start Guide to Teacher Accounts

 Your teacher dashboard will allow you to keep track of your students' levels, activity, and progress.
 It will also allow you to make changes to settings to better meet individual student needs.

-The below video will give you a solid overview of the tools available to you on the teacher dashboard.
+The video below will give you a solid overview of the tools available to you on the teacher dashboard.

 We wish you and your students all the best with MathFactLab.
-Please be in touch with any questions, issues or suggestions.
+Please be in touch with any questions, issues, or suggestions.